warpstreamlabs/bento/website/docs/components/processors/benchmark.md

 ### `interval`

 How often to emit rolling statistics.
+If set to 0, only a summary will be logged when the processor shuts down.

 Type: `string`
 Default: `"5s"`

+### `count_bytes`

+Whether or not to measure the number of bytes per second of throughput.
+Counting the number of bytes requires serializing structured data, which can cause an unnecessary performance hit if serialization is not required elsewhere in the pipeline.

+Type: `bool`
+Default: `true`